wymp/weenie/README.md

 // (We're going to wrap this in a top-level async function so we can make the syntax prettier) (async () => {
+  // Our `svcManagement` dependency allows us to signal when the app has been successfully
+  // initialized, a signal that some of our dependencies and modules may depend on.
+Because we don't
+  // want our app to have access to this, we're going to strip it out of the final dependencies and
+  // assign it to this function-local variable that we can call when we're all ready. let initialized = (ready: true) => ready as boolean;

   /**
    * Build the application up as we see fit
    *